HolyBlackCat/cpp-tutorials/tooling/articles/debugging_in_terminal.md

 We will be using LLDB *([Why LLDB?](/tooling/articles/why_lldb.md))*, but the other debuggers should work fine too.

-LLDB and GDB are similar on the surface level, most things explained on this page should work with GDB as well.
+LLDB and GDB are similar on the surface level.
+This article is written primarily for LLDB, but can be used for GDB as well.

 ## Debugging in a terminal